UniNE-CHYN/multilstsq/doc/source/expreval.rst

 We can observe that the expression has indeed be reduced.
 In the present case, it would have made sense to reduce it to ``(a) * 7``, but instead a (reserved) constant ``__ExprEvaluator_0`` has been created.
 This makes sense the result of the parenthesis could have been a complex object, like a numpy array.

+If the expression is evaluated multiple times, it is usually a large performance improvement to substitute everything possible before evaluating it.

 Note that any python object can be substituted:

 .. code-block:: python